-The DH14 was a large single engine, two bay biplane designed as a potential replacement for the DH9A and was also known at the time as the Okapi (a forest giraffe with zebra type markings that facinated Geoffery de Havilland).
+The Aircraft Manufacturing Company (Airco) DH14 was a large single engine, two bay biplane designed as a potential replacement for the DH9A.
+It was known at the time as the 'Okapi' (a forest giraffe with zebra type markings) that fascinated Geoffrey de Havilland.

-Powered by the 600 hp Rolls-Royce Condor engine, the DH14 was equipped with a large rectangular radiator, like the Liberty-engined DH9A.
+Powered for the Airco DH14 was supplied by the 600 hp Rolls-Royce Condor engine, equipped with a large rectangular radiator, similar to that on the Liberty-engined DH9A.

-Completed by Airco at Hendon as a DH14A long-range civil aircraft (J1940 - G-EAPY) and fitted with a 450 hp Napier Lion engine, it flew on 4th December 1919.
+Completed at Hendon as a DH14A long-range civil aircraft (J1940 - G-EAPY) and fitted with a 450 hp Napier Lion engine, it flew on 4th December 1919.

 The aircraft was then purchased by FS Cotton, who intended to use it to try for the £10,000 prize for the first Australian to fly between England and Australia.
-Unfortunately, events overtook him and the prize was won by Ross & Keith Smith in their Vickers Vimy (G-EAOU) before he was ready to depart.
+Unfortunately, events overtook him and the prize had already been won by Ross & Keith Smith in their Vickers Vimy (G-EAOU), before he was ready to depart.

-Cotton later attempted a flight in the DH14A, modified with a four wheel undercarriage, between London and Cape Town and setting off on 4th February 1920.
-This flight was unsuccessful, with the machine being damaged by an accident during a forced landing at Messina on 23rd February 1920.
+Cotton later attempted a flight in the Airco DH14A, modified with a four wheel undercarriage, between London and Cape Town.
+Setting off on 4th February 1920, the flight was unsuccessful, with the machine being damaged by an accident during a forced landing at Messina on 23rd February 1920.

-Ultimately, the DH14A was repaired and entered by Cotton in the 1920 Aerial Derby, during which it suffered a further accident.
-Repaired again, it eventually received its planned military serial J1940.
+Ultimately, the Airco DH14A was repaired and entered by Cotton into the 1920 Aerial Derby, during which it suffered a further accident.
+Once repaired once more, it eventually received its planned military serial (J1940).

-The DH14A joined its two DH14 counterparts (J1938 and J1939) which had been completed for the military by the newly formed De Havilland Aircraft Company at Stag Lane in late 1920.
+The Airco DH14A joined its two Airco DH14 counterparts (J1938 and J1939), both of which had been completed for the military in late 1920, by the newly formed De Havilland Aircraft Company at Stag Lane, Edgware.
 They were used for endurance testing and development of the Rolls-Royce Condor engine at Martlesham Heath.

-J1940 was eventually used for comparative trials with the two Condor-powered aircraft whilst J1939 was later fitted with a 600hp Condor IA engine.
-Both Condor-powered aircraft had been written off in accidents by April 1922.
+One aircraft (J1940) was eventually used for comparative trials alongside the two Condor-powered aircraft whilst one of these (J1939) was later fitted with a 600hp Condor IA engine.
+Both Condor-powered aircraft were written off in accidents by April 1922.

 |Powerplant||DH14: 525 hp Rolls-Royce Condor I twelve cylinder engine; DH14A: 450 hp Napier Lion|